rubicon-project/FastLane/README.md

             <div>
               <ul>
                 <li>
-                  &shy; &nbsp;Create the creative once per ad size
+                  Create the creative once per ad size
                 </li>
                 <li>
-                  &shy; &nbsp;Once all the line items are done, assign the creative in bulk to all the line items of that size
+                  Once all the line items are done, assign the creative in bulk to all the line items of that size
                 </li>
               </ul>
             </div>